January 4, 2022

 “71% of employees who believe their managers can name their strengths feel engaged and energized by their work…” said the 2015 Strengths @Work Survey.
 Additionally, 58% of employees of the organisations committed to building their employees’ strengths can name the strengths of their bosses and colleagues and think about how they use these as they go about their work together, it said.

 The survey concluded:

 “The idea that employees can come to work and do what they do best each day is no longer considered a ‘soft skill’ or a ‘luxury’, but has become a mainstream expectation that people will have the opportunity to do what they do best each day at work and reap the professional and personal benefits.
-Organizations and managers who are not riding this wave have employees who are less engaged and less energized about their work.”
+Organisations and managers who are not riding this wave have employees who are less engaged and less energised about their work.”

 This 2014 study published in The Journal of Positive Psychology validated the association between the use of an individual’s strengths and work performance.

 “…[E]ncouraging strengths identification, use, and development in human management practices can be an excellent way to promote work performance, thereby stimulating passion, vitality, and concentration at work,” the study concluded.

 Citing earlier studies, it suggested how individuals, teams and organisations could improve strengths use across the organisation.
 It said: